juju/juju-gui-charm/HACKING.md

     JUJU_GUI_SOURCE=trunk JUJU_REPOSITORY=/path/to/charm/repo \
         ~/bin/jitsu test juju-gui ...

+This can be useful to verify that a given branch works with the charm, which is one of the tasks that release QA should include.

 #### LXC ####

 Unfortunately, we have not found LXC-based Juju environments to be reliable